sds8910-nash/EmergencyAlertArr/README.md

 Alerts play one at a time.
 Nothing fires on channels nobody's tuned to, and everything self-restores even if the viewer wanders off mid-alert.

+## Requirements
+- Dispatcharr, obviously.
+-  - espeak-ng in the Dispatcharr container if you want the spoken readout (apt-get install espeak-ng).
+Without it, alerts just use a silent gap instead
+-  — everything else still works.
+-  - FFmpeg with libx264 (Dispatcharr already has this).

 ## Overlay styles

 <table>